 Jumpers are small pieces of metal covered with plastic and are used to allow electricity to pass through form one pin to another, they work just like switches.

 |N.B.
 If you do not want to manually set the processor speed and wish to use the default processor speed you can skip this section.|

 There are two types of jumpers used to set processor speed:

 - Jumpers that set the processor voltage.

 The processor speed is obtained the internal frequency of the motherboard (or more exactly to that of its data bus, the FSB) multiplied by a coefficient..
 Older motherboards have jumpers for setting the internal board speed and jumpers for setting setting the multiplying coefficient.

 The jumper settings and their location on the motherboard are set out in the manual for your motherboard.
 We recommend doing this so as to have the highest possible speed for the motherboard, then setting the processor speed multiplier at the ideal speed.

+Then finally the CPU voltage must be set using jumpers.
 Generally the following voltages are possible: 3.3V, 3.45V (typical voltage for most processors) and 3.6V.